This is a list of

 able to find several, though most of these songs are more secular than Pagan.

+There are 22 songs here, numbered for convenience.
 For each of these songs, I have tried to give the name of the song and its

 original source; a place where the lyrics and music are published so that you